wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-toolkit-intro/includes/4-exercise-sign-in-app.md

 These settings ensure the smooth testing of the application locally, when you're using Live Server.

-## Add code to sign in to your app
+## Add code to sign in to your app with the Login component

 Before you start adding code to use the toolkit in your web application, you'll need to set up an Azure Active Directory (Azure AD) application.